 37. The Board of Directors shall direct the investment and care of the funds of the Institute, shall make appropriations for specific purposes, shall pass upon all applications for admission or for transfer, shall act upon all questions of expulsion of members, shall appoint all employees and fix their salaries, and in general shall direct the business of the Institute, either itself or through its officers and committees.
-The Board of Directors at its first meeting in each fiscal year shall appoint a member of any grade to serve as National Secretary of the Institute for one year, commencing on the first of August next succeeding, subject to removal only by an affirmative vote of a majority of the members of the Board.
-The National Secretary shall receive a salary fixed by the Board.
+The Board of Directors at its first meeting in each fiscal year shall appoint a member of any grade to serve as Secretary of the Institute for one year, commencing on the first of August next succeeding, subject to removal only by an affirmative vote of a Directors may, at any time, at its own discretion, remove any or all majority of the members of the Board.
+The Secretary shall receive a salary fixed by the Board.
 He shall take part in the deliberations of the Board but shall not have a vote therein.

-38. The Board of Directors shall prepare and adopt a series of By-Laws which shall govern its procedure and that of the committees, under this Constitution.
+38. The Board of Directors shall prepare and adopt a series of By-laws which shall govern its procedure and that of the committees, under this Constitution.
 Such By-laws shall be adopted or may be amended by a concurring vote of not less than a majority of the Board of Directors; provided, that the text of a proposed By-law or amendment shall be furnished to each member of the Board of Directors at least ten days before the meeting at which a vote on the same will be taken.

 39. The President shall have general supervision of the affairs of the Institute, under the direction of the Board of Directors.
 He shall preside at the meetings of the Institute, and of the Board of Directors at which he may be present, and shall be ex-officio member of all committees.
-He shall deliver an address at an Annual Convention.
+He shall deliver an address at one of the general meetings.
 In the absence of the President, a Vice-President, or, in the absence of all of the Vice-Presidents, a Director, shall preside at meetings of the Institute and the Board of Directors.
 The President shall appoint the standing committees of the Institute.
 He may also appoint special committees from time to time.